Hans Tausen

-Hans Tausen (Tavsen) (1494 – 11 November 1561) nicknamed the “Danish Luther” was the leading Lutheran theologian of the Danish Reformation in Denmark.
+Hans Tausen (Tavsen) (1494 – 11 November 1561) nicknamed the “Danish Luther” was the leading Lutheran theologian of the Danish Reformation.
 He served as Bishop of Ribe and published the first translation of the Pentateuch into Danish in 1535.

 Background

 Hans Tausen was born at Birkende on Funen in Denmark.
 Very little is known about his childhood and youth, but apparently he was a pupil at the grammar schools at Odense and Slagelse, finally settling down as a friar in the monastery of the Order of Saint John of Antvorskov near Slagelse.
 After studying at Rostock, where he got the degree of a Master of Arts and also after being ordained as a priest, he studied for a short time at the University of Copenhagen, and was then again sent abroad by his prior, visiting, among other places, the newly founded University of Leuven in Belgium and making the acquaintance of the Dutch humanists.
 He was already a good linguist, understanding both Latin and Hebrew.
 Subsequently, he translated the books of Moses from Hebrew.